 CAR DESIGN INTERVIEW WITH SWAROOP ROY: SENIOR DESIGNER AT RENAULT

-CAR DESIGN INTERVIEW – Swaroop Roy is an Automotive Designer with experience working for Tata, Hyundai and Renault for more than 12 years.
+CAR DESIGN INTERVIEW - Swaroop Roy is an Automotive Designer with experience working for Tata, Hyundai and Renault for over 12 years.
 He will be sharing his journey and thoughts as an Automotive Designer today.

 I am from India, Car Design is very young here right now but it’s growing rapidly due to the market needs.